cilippofilia/Drinko./README.md

 ### 🍸 Cocktails Section
 Explore an extensive collection of over **130 cocktails**:
 - **Comprehensive Database**: Cocktails and shots with detailed recipes
+- **Custom Recipes**: Add your own recipes alongside the built-in collection
 - **Smart Search**: Quickly find your favorite drinks
 - **Multiple Sort Options**: Sort by name (A-Z, Z-A), glass type, or ice preference
 - **Favorites System**: Swipe to favorite and never lose track of your go-to drinks